 This historic building located in Camden’s downtown historic district served as the law office for Colonel Franklin King Beck.
 Colonel Beck, who commanded the 23rd Alabama Infantry, held General U.S. Grant’s Union troops at bay for 12 hours with a single regiment at the Battle of Big Black Ridge (Mississippi).
 A year later, on October 12, 1864, Colonel Beck was mortally wounded at the Battle of Resaca, Georgia.

-This building is located at downtown Camden on the corner of Planters Street and Water Street (GPS coordinates 31.991989, -87.289176).
+This building is located in downtown Camden on the corner of Planters Street and Water Street (Street View- Google Maps).

 Source: Wilcox Historical Society